 The cost for the Sakura Days Japan Fair depends on whether you have a membership with VanDusen Garden and whether you buy your tickets at the door on the day or online in advance.

-2018 prices including taxes and online fees were the following (with additional fees are applied to online purchases):
+2019 prices including taxes and online fees were the following (with additional fees are applied to online purchases):

-Children ages 3 and under are free.
-Members of VanDusen Garden paying at the door also get an additional discount.
+Children ages 2 and under were free in 2019.
+Members of VanDusen Garden paying at the door also got an additional discount.
 Prices will likely be similar in future years.